geoserver/geoserver-history/doc/en/user/source/data/sqlserver.rst

 Microsoft SQL Server
 ====================

+.. note:: GeoServer does not come built-in with support for SQL Server; it must be installed through an extension.
+Proceed to :ref:`sqlserver_install` for installation details.

 Microsoft's `SQL Server <http://www.microsoft.com/sqlserver/2008>`_ is a relational database with spatial functionality.

-.. note:: GeoServer does not come built-in with support for SQL Server, it must be installed through an extension.
-Proceed to :ref:`sqlserver_install` for installation details.

 Supported versions
 ------------------